aakash-sheth/aakash-sheth.github.io/_posts/2020-01-07-sharpe_ratio.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/sharpe_ratio/head3.png" alt="Benchmark Data Head">

-Now lets check out our data to find out how many obsewrvations we have at our disposal.
+Now lets check out our data to find out how many observations we have at our disposal.

 ```python
 # Display summary for stock_data